 Doctoral Degree1 An advanced postgraduate qualification, typically of 360 points, that requires an original contribution to knowledge.
-See page 127.

 EFTS Equivalent Full-Time Student.
 Used as a measure of the size of programmes of study and courses.
 1 EFTS equates to one full time year of study or 120 points.